The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Results

 In this section, we analyzed the effect of slow rotation compared to the non-rotating case.
-First, we studied the effect of the variation of the maximal angular velocity (the $\omega$ parameter).
-We chose the polar angle (the $\theta$ parameter at the equatorial), as it provides the largest effect.
-As previously stated, we assume in our further analysis that the spherical symmetry is not broken.
-According to this assumption, we fix the gravitational force density to be at least one magnitude larger than the centrifugal force density at every time and space $(\|f_{grav}\| \gg \|f_{centr}\|)$.
-The numerical results show that we can find a range of $\omega$ within which the constraint is fulfilled as long as the previously specified initial condition set is valid.
-We demonstrate that the asymptotic behavior of the numerical solution includes a significant dependence of $\omega$ on the acceptable domain (0 < $\omega$ < 0.3) of the parameters and initial conditions.
+Firstly, we studied the effect of the variation of the maximal angular velocity, $\omega$ parameter.
+We have chosen the polar angle, $\theta$ parameter at the equatorial, which gives the largest effect.
+As previously stated we assumed for further analysis that the spherical symmetry is not broken.
+According to that, we fixed that the gravitational force density is at least a magnitude larger than the centrifugal force density at every time and space $(\|f_{grav}\| \gg \|f_{centr}\|)$.
+Numerical results showed us that an $\omega$ range can be found where the constraint will be fulfilled if the previously specified initial condition set is valid.
+We demonstrate that the asymptotic behavior of the numerical solution has a significant $\omega$ dependence on the acceptable (0 < $\omega$ < 0.3) domain of parameters and initial conditions.

-Comparing the results shown in Figure~\ref{fig4} with the non-rotating case in Figure~\ref{fig2}, it is evident that slow and constant rotation does not affect the time or spatial distribution of the gravitational potential.
-Moreover, it can be seen that the radial density profile of the system is nearly uniform, and is identical to the previous case in that it decreases rapidly over time.
-Thus, we can conclude that the rotation accelerates the even distribution of the material in space and speeds up inflation.
+If we compare the results shown in Fig.~\ref{fig4} with the non-rotating case (Fig.~\ref{fig2}), it is evident that slow and constant rotation does not affect the time and spatial distribution of the gravitational potential.
+Moreover, we can see that the radial density profile of the system is nearly uniform at large distances and identically to the previous case it decreases rapidly over time.
+Thus we can conclude, that the rotation accelerates the even distribution of the material in space and speeds up inflation.

-The singular behavior close to $t = 0$ is not affected by the rotation, as was expected.
-However, a significant difference can be seen in the first graph (the top left panel of Figure~\ref{fig4}).
-It can be seen that the radial profile of the velocity flow starts from zero in the origin and shows exponential growth for the short-range behavior.
+The singular behavior close to the $t = 0$ does not affect by the rotation as was expected.
+However, a significant difference can be seen as one looks at the first graph (top left panel of Fig.~\ref{fig4}).
+One can see that the radial profile of the velocity flow starts from zero in the origin and it shows exponential growth for the short-range behavior.